ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 	This demo only presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

 Image files are inserted into the content as images that you can drag around and resize.
-Non-embeddable files (like PDFs) are inserted as links.
+Non-embeddable files (like PDF files) are inserted as links.

 You can also upload images by dragging them into your content.
 After you drag an image into the editor, it gets uploaded into the CKBox cloud storage and inserted into the content.